saba-chang/mastodon-for-fedibird/README.md

 ### Groups

-Allows you to create and manage groups, discover groups, a timeline dedicated to groups, and post to groups.
+Allows you to create[WIP] and manage[WIP] groups, discover groups, a timeline dedicated to groups, and post to groups.
 You can join a group from your existing Fediverse account.

 ### Posts expiry